 - a.)
 Marriage and Family Counseling, - b.)
 Rehabilitation Counseling and Behavioral Addiction, - c.)
-Rehabilitation Psychology and Behavioral Medicine, - d.)
 Vocational Evaluation and Work Adjustment.

 The deadline for the certificate applications are October 15th and February 15th.
 Prospective candidates may be asked to participate in an interview process.